spatiality-dc/employee-board-creator/README.md

 so that I have quick access to emails and GitHub profiles
 ```

-## Challenge
+## Challenges

-Trying to differentiate in my own head when to use the "super" keyword as a function and when to use it as an object was tough.
+One of the biggest challenges was trying to keep a clear naming structure when creating Objects and Classes.

+Using Async functions to build out the HTML for a page, dependent on user input, was also a wee bit confusing.
+For the longest time I was only able to generate the components but return "Undefined" values.

 ## Screenshots